Amilina/Project-App/README.md

 This is a german language learning app.
 This project was developed in the context of the class "Python Programming for Non-Programmers".
 It is built as a combination of scripts written in Python 3.9.
 It runs entirely in your shell.

 # Functions
+Mode 1: Dictionary
+Mode 2: Vocabulary Trainer
+Mode 3: Grammar
+Stats: Display some analytics regarding Mode 2

+# Use
+To use the german language learning app, clone the repo, enter the main directory, and run the following command in your shell:

+pip install -r requirements.txt

+The following external libraries will be installed: click, colorama.

+After the installation, simply run the following command in your shell:

+python3 projectcli.py